 Since the Coronavirus (COVID-19) pandemic hit, you also want to understand how the employer handled the situation.
 How did they treat employees?
 How did they survive and recover?
 For details on what to ask them (and the questions you may be asked) read Interview Questions in a Post-COVID Pandemic World.

 The best way to succeed in an interview, most of the time, is to turn the interview from a formal question-and-answer “grilling” into a business conversation.

-Prepare Your Questions in Advance
+Prepare Your Questions to Ask During an Interview in Advance

 Read through the list below to get ideas about questions that are typically asked and choose the ones that seem to be most important to you.
-Choose at least 10 questions that are the most important to you and relevant to the opportunity.
+Choose at least 10 good questions that are the most important to you and relevant to the opportunity.
 Write your questions on a list you take with you to the interview.